mothur/mothur.github.io/_wiki/cluster.fit.md

     iter   label   cutoff  numotus tp  tn  fp  fn  sensitivity specificity ppv npv fdr accuracy    mcc f1score 4  0.03    0.03    5581    315417  114823776   76333   53810   0.854263    0.999336    0.805149    0.999532    0.805149    0.998871    0.828779    0.828979

-### reference
+### reference fitting

+The reference fitting methods use a reference and fit the new dataset's sequences into the reference otus.
+Perhaps you have a study where 20 patients were sampled, and you want to see how a new patient's data would fit in with the existing results.
+There are several ways to fit new data to an existing dataset.

 The reference method uses a user provided reference and fits the new dataset's sequences into the reference otus.
-For example, perhaps you have a study where 20 patients were sampled, and you want to see how a new patient's data would fit in with the existing results.
-You could use the reference method to do so.
-Or if you want to fit your reads to a mothur formatted reference you could run the following:

     mothur > unique.seqs(fasta=silva.v4.fasta, format=count)
     mothur > dist.seqs(fasta=current, cutoff=0.03)